Many people are surprised to learn that men and women can have significant differences in their teeth and gums. It is not something you expect!

 Women’s teeth and gums are influenced by hormonal changes throughout their lives, particularly during menstruation, pregnancy, and menopause.

 These hormonal fluctuations can lead to conditions such as pregnancy gingivitis, where gums become swollen and bleed more easily.
-For women, it’s crucial to monitor these changes as they can be sudden and frequent, whereas for men their oral health conditions may stay more stable.
+For women, it is crucial to monitor these changes as they can be sudden and frequent, whereas for men, their oral health conditions may stay more stable.

 Jaw and bite differences